microsoftgraph/microsoft-graph-docs-contrib/api-reference/beta/resources/delegatedadminrelationshipparticipant.md

 [!INCLUDE [beta-disclaimer](../../includes/beta-disclaimer.md)]

-Contains details of a participant in a Delegated Admin relationship.
+Contains details of a participant in a delegated admin relationship.

 ## Properties
 |Property|Type|Description|